 The mouse looks sleek and decent visually and weighs at around 80 grams which is a little high considering other mice on this list.
 It also has an ambidextrous design.
 It comes with 8 buttons and one of them is a profile switching button and one is the DPI switch button.

 It does not have a very appealing RGB lighting but it still looks good due to its simple design.
 It is an accurate mouse and can get work done easily.
+The Logitech G Pro Wireless has been stated as the best wireless mouse for Fortnite!

 - Ambidextrous design